allankim4/Waste_Classification/README.md

 The technical notebook is named [waste_classification](waste_classification.ipynb) which is recommended for viewing purposes only.

 The play-around editable notebook [Image_Classification](image_classification.ipynb) is where users can input images to check how the models will classify it.

-The .h5 files are the save pre-trained models defined respectively in the notebook to allevaite confuion to which model is which.
+The .py file cnn_fxn contains function for the editable notebook.
+The .h5 files are the save pre-trained models defined respectively in the .py to allevaite confuion to which model is which.